Workers’ Compensation Help for Employers

-Workers’ compensation insurance can cover your business in the event of an employee injury.
+Workers’ Compensation insurance can cover your business in the event of an employee injury.
 But what happens when you face false claims and rising premiums?
-Getting advice from an attorney with a LegalShield Small Business Plan can help guide you to the right solution.
+Getting advice from a lawyer with a LegalShield Small Business Plan can help guide you to the right solution.

-For example, any size business failing to carry insurance in a particular state could face stiff penalties, where an employer in another state with less than 5 employees are not required to have workers' comp insurance.
+For example, any size business failing to carry insurance in a particular state could face stiff penalties, whereas an employer in another state with less than 5 employees is not required to have Workers’ Comp insurance.

-If you have questions about the workers’ comp laws in your state or one of your employees has been injured and you need guidance, join LegalShield today and you can be on the phone with a provider attorney in as little as 4 hours.
+If you have questions about the Workers’ Comp laws in your state or one of your employees has been injured and you need guidance, join LegalShield today.

 Valid claims will be paid by your insurance carrier.
 While that may be comforting to some degree, excessive claims can increase your premiums and cause other financial problems such as work stoppage or the need to hire and train a temporary replacement.